 Creating your projects is the first step.
 A Pruvan project is a container that lets you collect field data in an organized fashion.
 Projects also contain information useful to the field user, such as the project's address and instructions.
 Projects contain tasks, and tasks provide a mechanism to collect data from the field; there are photo tasks and survey tasks.
 Only tasks that are applicable to the current project should be added, as opposed to adding all tasks to every project.
 This makes it clear to the field user what needs to be accomplished.
 Work Types can be used to create a template of project options and tasks that are commonly used together and can be quickly applied to new projects.
-Keep projects unassigned until they are ready to be worked.
+You can use the Coordinator field to show which staff member is responsible for the project.
+Keep projects unassigned until they are ready to be worked, or use the Start Date field.
 This reduces confusion on the field user by keeping the project list in Pruvan Mobile uncluttered.
-If you must assign ahead of time, use the Due Date field to let field users know when to work projects.
 The Client Due Date field can be used for you to track when projects must be completed.
 Projects can be created many different ways:

 - The Project Manager - Create projects using the Project Manger in Pruvan Online

 - Pruvan Mobile - Create projects using the + button in Pruvan Mobile